 The credit that you compute on Schedule MA-A is income and must be reported on your Wisconsin franchise or income tax return in the year after the year in which the credit was computed.
 The credit must be included in Wisconsin income to the extent it was not included in federal adjusted gross income or federal taxable income.
+This is required even if you are not able to fully utilize the credit in the current taxable year.

-Example: You computed an agriculture credit for 2014.
-The amount of the credit must be included on your 2015 Wisconsin income or franchise tax return to the extent it is not included in your 2015 federal adjusted gross income or federal taxable income.
+Example: You computed an agriculture credit for 2015.
+The amount of the credit must be included as income on your 2016 Wisconsin income or franchise tax return to the extent it is not included in your 2016 federal adjusted gross income or federal taxable income.